 It is essential to have low-height hand-driers so that a wheelchair user doesn’t have to bear heat waves on the face.
 Besides that, properly dried hands help to gain a better grip on mobility aids.

 Having a wall-mounted C-fold tissue dispenser at a low height instead of Hand-driers would prevent people from loud noise problems and dry heat allergies.

 No Water in Toilet Taps and Flush Tanks

 Good water supply in the Toilet tap and flush tanks makes it convenient to use for all.

 Placing a full-length mirror on the wall or behind the washroom door could be helpful instead of small mirrors fixed at a higher level.

 Having electrical switches and socket boards at waist height is helpful to the wheelchair user.

-People with disabilities face many hurdles courageously in daily routine.
-But, just a simple thought of inclusivity can grant them independent access to basic necessity and leisurely activities.
+People with disabilities face many hurdles courageously in their daily routines.
+But, just a simple thought of inclusivity can grant them independent access to basic necessities and leisurely activities.